Empowering Yourself Against Everyday Stressors

 Everyday Bliss Paul McKenna & Mindvalley

-The Power of Perspective: Reframing Your Reality
+The Power of Perspective About Your Stressors

 Building Resilience: Your Stress-Proof Armor

-But here’s the kicker: resilience isn’t something you’re born with.
+Resilience isn’t something you’re born with.
 It’s a skill you develop through consistent practice.
 It’s like building muscle.
 You don’t go to the gym once and expect to bench press 300 pounds.
 You start small, you stay consistent, and over time, you get stronger.

-So, how do you build this stress-proof armor?
+So, how do you build this armor?
 It starts with self-care, but not the Instagram version of bubble baths and face masks (although those can be nice).
 I’m talking about hardcore, non-negotiable practices that fortify your mind and body.

 First up: sleep.
 I know, I know.
 You’ve heard it before.
 But are you actually doing it?
 Most people treat sleep like a luxury when it’s actually the foundation of your mental and physical health.
-When you’re sleep-deprived, even minor stressors feel like major crises.
+When you’re sleep-deprived, even minor pains feel like major crises.

 Aim for 7-9 hours a night, and treat it like the most important meeting of your day.